 In June 2003, MFC issued \$5,155,000 of junior subordinated debentures to PVP Statutory Trust I and in January 2005, MFC issued \$2,578,000 of junior subordinated debentures to PVP Statutory Trust II and \$5,671,000 of junior subordinated debentures to PVP Statutory Trust III (the "Trusts").
 The Company follows generally accepted accounting principles in the United States of America ("U.S. GAAP") which determine when variable interest entities should be consolidated and determined that the Trusts should not be consolidated.
 As a result, the consolidated balance sheets include \$13,404,000 as junior subordinated debentures.
-Also included in other assets in the Trusts, which is reported using the cost method.
+Also included in other assets in the consolidated balance sheet is \$404,000 of investments in the Trusts, which is reported using the cost method.

 Nature of Operations - The Company's primary operations are related to traditional banking activities, including the acceptance of deposits and the lending and investing of money.
 The Company's customers consist of individuals and small-to-midsize businesses located primarily in the Palos Verdes Peninsula and adjoining areas of Los Angeles and Orange Counties, California.
 The Company operates through six locations: five branches and one loan center, including its headquarters located in the city of Palos Verdes Estates, California.

 Use of Estimates in the Preparation of Consolidated Financial Statements - The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Significant estimates include estimates of the allowance for loan losses and fair value determinations.

-Cash and Cash Equivalents -Cash and cash equivalents include cash and due from banks and overnight federal funds sold, all of which have original maturities of less than 90 days at the time of purchase.
-The Company is no longer required to maintain reserve balances with the Federal Reserve Bank under the Federal Reserve Act.
-As of December 31, 2021 and 2020, the Company had cash deposits at other financial institutions in excess of the FDIC insured limits.
+Cash and Cash Equivalents - Cash and cash equivalents include cash and due from banks and overnight federal funds sold, all of which have original maturities of less than 90 days at the time of purchase.
+As of December 31, 2022 and 2021, the Company had cash deposits at other financial institutions in excess of the FDIC insured limits.
 However, the Company places these deposits with major financial institutions and monitors the financial condition of these institutions, and management believes the risk of loss to be minimal.